phadej/gists/posts/2019-07-03-from-modal-necessity-to-dill.md

 which instead of having two contexts, use a single context but have an annotation on each assumption.
-For example, look at the *GrMini* from Granule paper, and syntax in Atkey & Wood extended abstract: they are quite the same, but differnt from what we just seen.
+For example, look at the *GrMini* from Granule paper, and syntax in Atkey & Wood extended abstract: they are quite the same, but different from what we just seen.
 The difference is well illustrated by ⊗R-rule: (our) two context approach rule is

 ```haskell